 The islands of Lanta Noi and Lanta Yai are 14 miles from north to south, forming a bay protected from the southwest monsoon on the east side.
-Road access is via highway 4206 and a short ferry crossing — Ban Hua Hin to Koh Lanta Noi and via the newly-opened lanta Bridge to Koh Lanta Yai — with an 8-kilometre drive across lanta Noi.
+Road access is via highway 4206 and a short ferry crossing − Ban Hua Hin to Koh Lanta Noi and Lanta Bridge (opened in 2016) to Koh Lanta Yai − with an 8-kilometre drive across Lanta Noi.
+During high season long queues can be experienced at the ferry.

 Direct access by fast passenger ferries is available from Krabi and Phi Phi to the Saladan Pier during the high season and from Bor Muang on the mainland to Lanta District Pier on the east coast all year round.

 Koh Lanta is fast developing from an alternative low budget destination, but still has many small, low-cost bungalows.
-This is unlikely to change until the island has a bridge from the mainland to Lanta Noi or its own airport. there are no reported plans for the second bridge.
+This is unlikely to change until the island has a bridge from the mainland to Lanta Noi or its own airport.
+The second bridge is in planning and was approved in 2016 but construction has not yet started.
+Once completed it will change the development even more rapidly so well worth a visit soon.

 The channel between Lanta Noi and the mainland is navigable but the shifting sand bars both sides of western islet, and the rocks around Koh Pleo, on the east make it only suitable for shoal draft vessels with plenty of local knowledge.